rodrigoadfaria/obj-viewer/README.txt

   [Load OBJ file...] read a .obj file with the description of faces, vertices, normals and object name.
   Some commands such as 'mtllib', 'usemtl', are not being read.
+  When you load an object, you can see it is description on the left side menu.

   [Shader Vertex/Fragment] toggle between two different shaders.
 This option stop the current vertex/fragment shaders and load a new one with different shading algorithm.